 While the crust bakes, make the lemon layer.
 Sift the sugar and flour together in a large bowl to get rid of any clumps.
-Add the eggs, lemon juice, and lemon zest and whisk well until completely combined.
+In a separate bowl mix together the eggs, lemon juice, and lemon zest.
+Add to the flour and sugar mixture and whisk until just combined.
 The mixture will be thin.

 Take the crust out of the oven and pour the lemon layer over the blind baked shortbread crust.

 Lower the oven temperature to 325°F and bake for 20-25 more minutes or until the center no longer jiggles.
 Take the bars out of the oven and allow to cool completely.